KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 To train the network, one needs to compare the ground truth (a list of objects) against the prediction map.
 This is achieved with the help of prior boxes.

 ### Prior boxes (Anchor points)
-Intuitively, object detection is a local task: what is in the top left corner of an image is usually unrelated to predict an object in the bottom right corner of the image.
+Object detection is a local task, meaning that prediction of an object in top left corner of an image is usually unrelated to predict an object in the bottom right corner of the image.
 So one needs to measure how relevance each ground truth is to each prediction.
 The criterion for matching a prior and a ground-truth box is IoU (Intersection Over Union), which is also called Jaccard index.
 The more overlap, the better match.
 Also, to have the same block size, the ground-truth boxes should be scaled to the same scale.

 The procedure for matching prior boxes with ground-truth boxes is as follows:
 - We put one priorbox at each location in the prediction map.